abdullahmorrison/leetcode-stats-twitch-extension/SubmissionFormTemplate.md

 LeetCode is a platform that allows users to complete coding challenges.
 This extension displays the LeetCode stats of (me) Abdullah Morrison.

 ChangeLog:
+- Added Skeleton loader that displays as the LeetCode stats data is being fetched.
 - Added Error page if the leetcode stats fail to load.

 Allowlist explanations: